MiranoVerhoef/VattenfallDynamicPriceApi/README.md

 Seeing as of the time of writing, there is no official API to get hourly prices from Vattenfall, I have made this application to scrape them off of the following page: https://www.vattenfall.nl/klantenservice/alles-over-je-dynamische-contract/

-## Simple WEBUI avaiable on port 8080
+## Simple WEBUI available on port 8080

 ## Endpoints